mcneel/developer.rhino3d.com/README.md

 #### Install Jekyll and serve

-As with OS X, install the GitHub Pages Ruby Gem, navigate to the clone directory and run jekyll.
+As with macOS, install the GitHub Pages Ruby Gem, navigate to the clone directory and run jekyll.

 ```
 gem install github-pages